peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

     public final EInteger getPrecision()
 Gets the maximum length of a converted number in digits, ignoring the radix point and exponent.
-For example, if precision is 3, a converted number's mantissa (significand) can range from 0 to 999 (up to three digits long).
+For example, if precision is 3, a converted number's significand can range from 0 to 999 (up to three digits long).
 If 0, converted numbers can have any precision.
  <p>Not-a-number (NaN) values can carry an optional number, its
   payload, that serves as its "diagnostic information", In general, if an operation requires copying an NaN's payload, only up to as many